 Freisa is a red grape made into still, sweet, and sparkling (frizzante and spumante) wine.
-It’s found in the Piemonte area of Northern Italy, and is a probable relative of Nebbiolo.
+It’s found in the Piemonte area and is a probable relative of Nebbiolo.

 How could I (and I suspect many people) not know about this grape?!?
 One that was once Piedmonte and Northern Italy’s most important, and that’s been around a very, very long time.

-Historically it produces a rich but lighter style, tannic wine with an acidic structure.
+Historically Freisa produces a rich but lighter style, tannic wine with an acidic structure.

 These days, the style of wine made from Freisa is changing, as described by WineSearcher: